LKummer/shalom-olam-hugo-theme/README.md

 Shalom Olam is the first Hugo theme built for Hebrew blogs.

+Check out the [development repository](https://github.com/LKummer/shalom-olam-development) for a development blog that can be used as a setup example.

 ## Why Shalom Olam?

 ### Native Right To Left